Grassroots Currencies: Foundations for Grassroots Digital Economies: Introduction

-As each sovereign prices their goods and services in terms of their own currency, liquidity arises from sovereigns holding each other's coins, and is correlated with the amount and distribution of coins in circulation.
-As a grassroots coin is a unit of debt without a locked collateral, the grassroots coins in circulation in a society reflect the level of trust among its members, organizations and institutions, and in this sense:

-Grassroots cryptocurrencies forsake external capital or credit, allowing communities to leverage mutual trust into a liquid grassroots digital economy; corporations and cooperatives to form without initial capital by establishing credit based on mutual trust with their employees, customers and suppliers; all levels of government---if liquid---to endow liquidity to their local economies and tame it; and mutually-trusting sovereigns to trade across national borders.
-Inability of a sovereign to redeem its coins necessarily leads to the devaluation of the sovereign's currency.
+A grassroots coin in circulation is an outstanding obligation by its issuer to its holder, and the amount of grassroots coins in circulation in a digital economy is a measure of the trust among its members.
+Grassroots currencies are based on the principle that mutually-trusting persons honour their obligations to each other.
+The main implication of this principle is that it forsakes external capital or credit, allowing communities to leverage mutual trust into a liquid grassroots digital economy; corporations and cooperatives to form without initial capital by establishing credit based on mutual trust with their employees, customers and suppliers; all levels of government---if liquid---to endow liquidity to their local economies and tame it, as needed; and mutually-trusting persons to trade across national borders.

+Grassroots currencies are endowed with value by their issuer undertaking to redeem them against their offerings: Goods and services for people and corporations; interest and transaction fees for banks; taxes for cities and states; and fiat currencies for central banks.
+Critically, the offerings of each person must also include all the grassroots coins it holds, including coins issued by other persons.
+Upon request, a person must redeem any coin it has issued against any coin it holds at a 1:1 exchange rate (Figure \ref{figure:redemption}).

+Coin redemption is key for a digital economy based on grassroots currencies to function, as it: (\ia) Makes coins issued by the same person fungible; (\ib) Resolves doublespending; (\ic) Allows the revocation of credit; (\iiv) Allows chain payments across mutually-liquid currencies; and (\iv) Pegs mutually-liquid grassroots currencies at a 1:1 exchange rate.

+Naturally, insolvency, manifest in the inability of a person to redeem coins they have issued, may lead holders of that person's coins to treat them as bad debt and sell them on the free marked at a discount, effectively devaluating the insolvent person's currency.

+In summary, as each person prices their goods and services in terms of their own currency, liquidity arises from persons holding each other's coins, and is correlated with the amount and distribution of coins in circulation.
+As grassroots coins are units of debt, the grassroots coins in circulation in an economy reflect the level of trust among the people, organisations and institutions of that economy.

+Grassroots currencies naturally support many structures that emerged in the history of economy, such as community\cite{stodder2016macro,dini2019alter,littera2014idea} and corporate currencies\cite{green2011company}, private banking, credit unions, Universal Basic Income\cite{howitt2019roadmap}, and Hawala trust-based fund transfer networks\cite{maimbo2003informal}.
+Furthermore, any central bank may issue its own grassroots currency to serve as a Central Bank Digital Currency (CBDC), with which it can provide and withdraw liquidity to its local economies at will, with surgical precision and without leakage, as discussed below.